 So, you have a few well known Friday the 13th imitators from the 80's, like Sleepaway Camp or The Burning, and mostly the imitators of 13th were kind of decent.
 Oddly enough, 13th spawned better imitators than Halloween, in my opinion.
 Now, I love a good slasher flick.
 It's a style that is so simple, so direct, and needs little direction or difference to keep someone interested.
-It's a style where nothing can be "different" or "new" but if you get the atmosphere and the sense of tension right, it's going to be a good movie.
+It's a style where nothing has to be "different" or "new" but if you get the atmosphere and the sense of tension right, it's going to be a good movie.

 Of course, one of those thin lines a film can walk is how to present your murderer.
 Usually in a slasher movie your killer is an enigma, dark and mysterious, with reasons either being cryptic or severely disturbing.
 Halloween was the best of the cryptic killer movies, without a doubt.
 Friday the 13th had a cryptic killer, presented as more of a whodunnit than anything else.